 HPM students enrolled in HPM769 will present research in progress for course credit

 Erica Pawlak, PhD, NanoStrings Technologies, will discuss the nCounter Analysis System, a digital nucleic acid quantification platform used for gene expression, RNA:Protein, single cell, miRNA, lncRNA, CNV, and ChIP/RIP-String analysis projects and applications.

 Robert Croyle, PhD, director of the Division of Cancer Control and Population Sciences at the National Cancer Institute, will speak about the latest developments in cancer control and population sciences.
 The talk is sponsored by the Cancer Prevention and Control/Cancer Control Education Program.

 Breakfast Seminar: Bradford Hesse, Chief, NCI's Health Communication and Informatics Research Branch

 Connected Health in Cancer: Implications for Policy and High Priority Research

 This month's seminar series will feature talks from Brittany Bowman (Major Lab) and Jason Tam (Ting Lab).

-Please join the UNC Cancer Network for an online, interactive telehealth lecture with David Ollila, MD.
+Please join the UNC Cancer Network for and online, interactive telehealth lecture with Stephan Moll, MD.
+This lecture will help you understand what a blood clot is, your risk factors, and steps you can take to prevent them.
 Lunch and Learn lectures are geared toward cancer patients, survivors, family, friends, and care givers/supports but anyone interested in learning more about cancer is welcome to join us.
-Every lecture has a question and answer (Q & A) section at the end so feel free to ask presenters for clarification or more information!
-While these are viewable online, we recommend watching them at one of our Lunch and Learn Sites.
+Every lecture has a question and answer (Q & A) section at the end so feel free to ask the presenter for clarification or more information!
+While these lectures are viewable online, we recommend watching them at one of our Lunch and Learn sites.
 Please contact us for more information and for assistance locating a site near you.